 At which point DeVito told his friends he was beaten senseless.

-In my world, Rick Green is the big, dumb, cop with the gigantic hog head who thinks he’s judge and jury of an industry where he failed to distinguish himself as a reporter.
+In my world, Rick Green is the cop who is drunk with power and thinks he’s judge and jury of an industry where he failed to distinguish himself as a reporter.
 He’s also exactly the kind of ruthless poser who must be held publicly accountable for his bad deeds.
 No matter the price.

 When I meet people I respect, I bow.
-Sit me next to principled journalists like Jeremy Scahill, Dean Baquet, Glenn Greenwald, Barbara Ehrenreich, Paul Krugman, Christiane Amanpour, Gwen Ifill, Pete Hamill, Jimmy Breslin, Bob Hebert, Mike MacAlary, Ted Koppel, Mike Royko, and Anderson Cooper and I’ll bow.
-But Rick Green?
+Sit me next to principled journalists like Jeremy Scahill, Dean Baquet, Glenn Greenwald, Barbara Ehrenreich, Paul Krugman, Christiane Amanpour, Gwen Ifill, Pete Hamill, Jimmy Breslin, Bob Hebert, Mike MacAlary, Ted Koppel, Mike Royko, and Anderson Cooper and I bow.

-My rich friend from Manhattan doesn’t understand that mentality.
+My rich friend from Manhattan doesn’t understand that.
 She doesn’t understand why people like me would rather fight back and take our lumps, than march quietly to the journalism kill floor beside her while Green tells his kids about patriotism, sacrifice, integrity and public service.